fripppp/fripppp/README.md

-- 👋 Hi, I’m @fripppp
+- 👋 Hi, I’m Keegan Potts (@fripppp)
-- 👀 I’m interested in ...
+- 👀 I’m interested in terrible things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me ...
+- 📫 I can be reached for any reasons at my email.

 <!---
 fripppp/fripppp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.